Medium Difficult Bible Person Quiz with Answers

 Simon Peter.

-He was probably the most prominent apostle.
+He was probably the most prominent of the apostles.

 Peter stood with all the other apostles before the multitude.